Michael-A-Heuer/process-plugin-poc/README.md

 import {IDAO, PluginUUPSUpgradeable} from "@aragon/osx/core/plugin/PluginUUPSUpgradeable.sol";
 import {SafeCastUpgradeable} from '@openzeppelin/contracts-upgradeable/utils/math/SafeCastUpgradeable.sol';

-contract MyPlugin is PluginUUPSUpgradeable {
+contract Process is PluginUUPSUpgradeable {
     //...
 };
 ```

-The initial `MyPlugin` and `MyPluginSetup` example comes with unit test, integration test, and test helpers in the `package/contracts/test` folder that you can reuse.
+The initial `Process` and `ProcessSetup` example comes with unit test, integration test, and test helpers in the `package/contracts/test` folder that you can reuse.

 To build and test your contracts, run